Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/Initial data quality exploration/README.md

 &nbsp;

 🔴 **Rule 7: For MODY calculator: use HbA1c and BMI anytime after diagnosis as this reduces missingness.
 Using weight and height does not add much to BMI measurements.
 For whether patient is on insulin 6 months after diagnosis, use current insulin status if this is missing.
-For those with missing family history, run the calculator with family history and see if these individuals appear in those with the highest probability of MODY: if they do then check family history with patient.**
+For those with missing family history, assume family history is 0, but flag those who do not reach the pre-specified high MODY threshold but would if their family history was 1 - these patients should have family history collected by the clinician.**

 These rules have been implemented in our code.